SheenKocher/calmtab-chrome/README.md

 ### Calm Mode
 - Calm Summarize: Get gentle, calming summaries of any web page.
 - Breathe: Follow a guided breathing exercise with soothing visuals.
-- Journal: Save your reflections and thoughts
+- Journal: A lightweight journaling space with mood awareness and optional gentle rewrites.
+- Blink Buddy: A gentle blinking reminder for healthier screen time.

 ### Focus Mode
 - Set Intent: Define your browsing goal for the session.